Heading down around middle/end of January 2012

 Not to forget that you can catch the peppermint bay tour boat from woodbridge to town or town to woodbridge.
 This takes you to a classy restaurant/bar on the shore (near by the marine discovery centre).
 A 5 minute drive up the hill gets you to peppermint ridge retreat.
 Lots of beautiful places where ever you end up in Tassie.
-Have a wonderful adventure and honeymoon! about 6 years agoAnswered by alice via Travellr.com
+Have a wonderful adventure and honeymoon! over 6 years agoAnswered by alice via Travellr.com

 Don`t forget Tasmania has 2 seasons , winter and February .
 Take suitable clothes as the weather can change very quickly .
 And be carefull in Devonport , it is a very redneck town .
 Be prepared to be stared at.
 There is nothing to do or see there , so there is no reason to stay .
 The rest of the island has some charm .
 But don`t forget , what time is it in Tasmania ?
-1980 . about 6 years ago
+1980 . over 6 years ago

 I grew up in Tassie - the historic northern town of Westbury to be exact.
 Grab a car and just drive.
 It is all charming.
 Cradle Mountain is a bit overpriced but the bushwalking is magic.
 Driving North from Launceston (along the Tamar river to Georgetown) is spectacular - stop at the wineries and fruit farms :-) Between Devonport and Launceston is a place called the 'Christmas hills raspberry farm' highly recommended.